ox-tillzs/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing basic command line in shell
+writing basic command line in shell on Alx